 Each contact registered with CCSDS shall have a unique OID assigned when the entry is created.

-Each spacecraft registered with CCSDS shall have a unique OID assigned when the spacecraft SCID is registered.
+Each spacecraft registered with CCSDS shall have a unique OID assigned when the spacecraft or SCID is registered.

 Each resource (site, antenna, service provider, service component) registered with CCSDS shall have a unique OID assigned when the entry is created.